 A three-week section called Pandemic and Protest: Responses to Now will begin the fall 2020 course.
-Each of these classes explore artwork made during the pandemic and focus on new acquisitions and commissions by the Tang Museum.
+Each class explores artwork made during the pandemic and focuses on new acquisitions and commissions by the Tang Museum.

-Pandemic and Protest, Response to Now Part I
+Pandemic and Protest: Responses to Now Part I

 Interview with artist Isaac Scott

-Pandemic and Protest, Response to Now Part II
+Pandemic and Protest: Responses to Now Part II

 Interview with artist Danielle St. Laurent

-Pandemic and Protest, Response to Now Part III
+Pandemic and Protest: Responses to Now Part III

 Interview with artists Nicole Cherubini and Laleh Khorramian